My Ancestral Chart

 John and Frances were still living at 244 Isabella Avenue in Irvington when he died on December 7, 1963.
 He was 65 years old.
 Frances died five years later on December 16, 1968, at the age of 69.
 They are buried together at Gate of Heaven Cemetery in East Hanover.
 It must have been extremely depressing to lose both parents right before Christmas, but for the sake of his own children, my father never showed any sadness during these two particular holidays.

-Bill worked for UPS before finding employment with the Bell Atlantic telephone company and eventually became manager of their motor vehicle operations in Freehold, NJ.
+Bill worked for the Bell Atlantic Telephone Company and eventually became manager of their motor vehicle operations in Freehold, NJ.
 He worked for Bell Atlantic for 43 years before retiring in 1990.
 He was a member of the Telephone Pioneers of America and the American Association of Retired Persons.

 After raising her family, Jackie worked for ten years as a travel agent at Accent on Travel in Deal, NJ.
 Using her skills as an executive secretary, she often wrote notes to the other agents in shorthand, much to the consternation of those who couldn't read them.
 She was only 61 years old when she died of a heart attack on September 21, 1994.
 Dad died of a stroke and the effects of high blood pressure on November 30, 2000.
 He was 72 years old.
 They are buried together in a mausoleum at St. Catherine's Cemetery in Sea Girt, N.J.